 If it doesn't succeed, you'll have to debug this.
 I have no special advice for that.

 Update the plist if needed

 make REVISION=999 plist

-It makes everything as it needs to be thanks to a regex (so be careful ;)).
+It sets everything how it needs to be thanks to a regex (so be careful ;)).

-Again portsdiff to check that it's not unusual.
+Use portsdiff again to check for anything unusual.

 make plist is not

 perfect; you'll probably have to correct it by hand.

 If there's something missing, one possible solution is to comment everything